 Leave it to scientists to monitor the levels of oxytocin and measure the effects of dopamine on the pleasure and reward centers of the brain.
 Let philosophers try to quantify the ratio of investment, longing, desire and reciprocity required to distinguish the feelings and experiences of love.
 The volume and variety of descriptions of what we call Love that poets have bequeathed to humankind over the ages inspires the unexpected idea —which has probably already occurred to many before me— that Love is Poetry.

-Love, whether a feeling, an experience, or a state of being, means moving through the world differently… seeing the things in it differently… knowing suddenly that it abounds in more beauty than you knew there could be… Love is the Sun, illuminating and warming the overcast chill of an otherwise indifferent world.
+Love, whether a feeling, an experience, or a state of being, means moving through the world more richly… seeing its moments and creatures and things with kinder eyes… knowing suddenly that the world abounds in more beauty than I knew there could be… Love is the Sun, illuminating and warming the overcast chill of an otherwise indifferent world and all its beings, radiating the light and warmth that we feel is ours by right; without reservation, without condition.
 In the small galaxy that is Fated to Love You, Kim Mi Yeong is just that sun from whom those in her world draw light and warmth that they feel is theirs by right; light and warmth that she radiates without reservation, without demanding recompense.